grace-shang/grace-shang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello!
-I am a first year Biostatistics PhD student at the University of Minnesota School of Public Health.
+I am a first year Biostatistics Ph.D. student at the University of Minnesota School of Public Health.
+I received my B.Sc. in Mathematics and Statistics at the University of Toronto, St. George.

 This website is still under construction.
+Thanks for your patience!